 - The HPC Perform resin is white (off-white), suitable for high temperature testing;

 - Taurus resin, anthracite color, material with isotropic thermal and mechanical properties;

 - The Xtreme resin is a light grey color, similar to the Accura 25 ;

 - AMX Black is a black biocompatible resin for medical testing;

 - Prototherm resin is a material designed to withstand high temperatures and provide a good surface finish to the part produced.

 For the dimensions of your parts we are able to respect the standard NFT 58-000 normal class.

-For the stereolithography process, it is necessary to count 2 to 5 working days according to the size and finish of your project.
+For the stereolithography process, it takes 2 to 5 working days depending on the size and finish of your project.
 For your mini series (up to a few hundred pieces, please contact us to obtain the deadline).